 What was Jamie Reading?

-I’ve been looking at Edinburgh through Outlander eyes recently.
+I’ve been looking at some Outlander Connections in Edinburgh.
 The Outlander series is a the historical/science fiction saga by author Diana Gabaldon which has recently been sparking a lot of interest due to the Starz Original television show based on the books.

-The Edinburgh connection to the stories is of particular interest for people like me who welcome visitors to Edinburgh as Craigwell Cottage has already hosted fans of the books.
+The Outlander connections to the stories is of particular interest for people like me who live in Edinburgh and have already met fans of the books.
 We’re looking forward to welcoming many more who come to visit Scotland because their interest in the life of the Highlanders of the 18th century has been ignited by reading the books.
 We’ve already been walking around the Canongate looking at 18th Century buildings, and have been on the trail of the Battle of Prestonpans.
-This post has a little more tenuous connection to Edinburgh, but I know how detailed some of the Outlander fans get (yes, you Theresa!)
+This post has a little more tenuous Outlander connections to Edinburgh, but I know how detailed some of the Outlander fans get (yes, you Theresa!)

 If you walk up the Royal Mile in Edinburgh from the Palace of Holyroodhouse, you won’t only be following in Jamie and Claire’s footsteps (in Dragonfly in Amber), but you’ll pass the Edinburgh residence of one of Jamie’s favourite authors.